- The Law

 - a desire to protect society, particularly children, from exposure to such material, to which access can no longer be reliably controlled through legislation dealing with publication and distribution, and which may encourage interest in violent or aberrant sexual activity.

-The relevant law is found in Part 5 of the Criminal Justice and Immigration Act 2008 ("the 2008 Act").
 The offence is provided for by section 63 of the Act.
 It criminalises the possession of an "extreme pornographic image".

 - Pornographic ("of such a nature that it must reasonably be assumed to have been produced solely or principally for the purpose of sexual arousal"), and